12 Bays in Croatia Where You Can Safely Drop Your Boat’s Anchor Under a Star-Studded Sky – For Free

 Mali Lošinj, Author: Ivo Biočina, Source: Croatian National Tourist Board

-Nestled on the picturesque island of Mali Lošinj in the Northern Adriatic, Sunfarni Bay offers a tranquil and well-protected anchorage for sailors seeking a peaceful retreat.
+Nestled on the picturesque island of Mali Lošinj in the Northern Adriatic, Sunfarni Bay offers one of the better-protected anchorages in the Kvarner region.
 Known for its reliable sandy bottom and easy access to the charming pebble beach of Krivica, Sunfarni Bay provides good protection in most conditions (but it’s open to 3rd quadrant winds).

 Anchoring is easy and stable, especially at depths between 5 – 10 meters, where the sand coverage is better.
 This bay tends to get crowded during high season (with boats waiting on Osor bridge passage), but it thins out in the evening.